allfoxwy/UnitXP_SP3/README.md

 - Only target attackable enemy.
 - Only target livings.
 - Only target enemy in line of sight.
+- Only target enemy in front of player camera.
 - In PvP, it ignores Pets and Totems.
 - When player is in-combat, it only target in-combat enemy.
 - Max range is 41 yards.
 Enemy further than that is ignored.